Table of Contents

 Now click the button at the bottom that says “Use as Defaults”.
 The “Use as Defaults” button won’t appear for the “Column” view type, only the other 3 view types.
 This is intentional as your view settings for Column View will save without clicking the button.

-Delete all .DS_Store files on your computer
+Delete all .DS_Store files on your macOS

 Chances are you’ve opened some Finder windows in the past.
 Individual folder options will override this default setting that we just set.

 In order reset your folder settings across the entire machine we have to delete all .DS_Store files.
 This will ensure that all folders start fresh.
 Open up the Terminal application (Applications/Utilities/Terminal), and type:

 sudo find / -name .DS_Store -delete; killall Finder